ShengtianSang/AFMA/README.md

 # Small-Object Sensitive Segmentation Using Across Feature Map Attention

+This is the source code for the method as described in our paper:
+**Small-Object Sensitive Segmentation Using Across Feature Map Attention**.
+The lines 81-139 of model/encoder/resnet.py are about how to insert AFMA into the encoder of the existing segmentation models.
+You can apply CELT on your own models, which is a very easy idea to implement.

 This is the source code and data for the task of drug discovery as described in our paper:
 ["SemaTyP: a knowledge graph based literature mining method for drug discovery"](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2167-5)